 Participation in Other LRAP Programs

 Applicants are encouraged to take advantage of any other LRAP programs (such as state, federal, or employer LRAPs).
 Application and receipt of other LRAP awards must be disclosed on the PILRAP application and may be considered by the Financial Aid Office.
 See the Frequently Asked Questions to learn more.

 Participants must apply each year for funds for the following year.
-Applications for the 2014 calendar year are now available and are due on October 1, 2013.
-Award decisions for 2014 will be mailed in December, 2013, and the first disbursement will be in early 2015.
+Applications for the 2015 calendar year will be available in August and are due on October 1, 2014.
+Award decisions for 2015 will be mailed in December, 2014, and the first disbursement will be in early 2015.
 To access the application, please click here.

 For more information about PILRAP, please contact: